 While advancements in computing continue at a breakneck pace, many industries still rely heavily on paper-based processes.
 This may seem unsurprising, as slow-moving, risk-averse businesses naturally shy away from new methods, preferring to stick with the tried and true.
-But digital innovation isn’t simply a nice-to-have luxury: As a recent Toptal Insights article explains, it has become a necessity for remaining competitive.
+But digital transformation isn’t simply a nice-to-have luxury: As a recent Toptal Insights article explains, it has become a necessity for remaining competitive.

-Still, the form in which digital innovation should manifest often remains unclear.
+Still, the form in which digital transformation should manifest often remains unclear.
 Once an organization decides to embrace digital practices, it must also answer a number of complicated questions: How can an organization minimize the friction and disruption caused by implementing new practices and processes?
-What is the best way of measuring the impact that digital innovation can make?
+What is the best way of measuring the impact that digital transformation can make?
 And how can organizations implement repeatable processes and continue to innovate effectively?

 The answers depend largely on the context in which an organization operates and the capabilities an organization has.
 There are, however, practices that can prove useful regardless of an organization’s specific circumstances.

-This article examines how such practices can foster successful digital product innovation.
+This article examines how such practices can foster successful digital product transformation.
 Using a large clinical diagnostic laboratory (for the sake of confidentiality, referred to as CDL) as a case study, we will understand some of the key drivers that enable successful digital product development, even in complex contexts.

 From Paper Survey to Digital Rules Engine

 As a full service clinical diagnostic laboratory, CDL works with doctors, hospitals, governments, and others to test, analyze, and diagnose a wide range of medical ailments.
 Testing for hereditary gynecologic cancers stands as a particularly high stakes use case, and one in which CDL regularly engages.

 CDL realized the need to innovate on the conventional survey and decided to create a more user-friendly, analytically powerful screening tool for hereditary cancer syndromes.